HudaZainPhotonics/HudaZainPhotonics.github.io/_pages/about.md

   limit: 3
 ---

-I develop experimental photonic sensing systems that move from optical-device design to validated measurement platforms.
-My work combines fiber-optic sensors with intelligent interrogation to produce more dependable sensing in real operating conditions.
+I develop optical sensing systems that turn changes in light into useful measurements of physical, chemical, and environmental conditions.

+My work combines fiber-optic sensors and data-driven signal processing to build measurement platforms for industrial infrastructure, health, and environmental monitoring.

-## Research Focus Areas
+## Research Focus

-### Fiber Sensing for Infrastructure and Industry
+**Fiber-optic sensing for industry and infrastructure**

-FBG- and DAS-based systems for monitoring industrial assets and infrastructure.
+Fiber Bragg Gratings (FBG) and distributed acoustic sensing (DAS) systems for monitoring assets, processes, and operating conditions.

-### Photonic Sensors for Health and the Environment
+**Photonic sensors for health and the environment**

-Fiber resonators and plasmonic interfaces for biomedical and environmental measurement.
+Resonator- and plasmonic-based sensors for biomedical, chemical, and environmental measurement.

-### Intelligent Sensing Systems
+**Smarter optical measurement systems**

-Signal processing, sensor fusion, automation, and machine learning for more stable and usable optical measurements.
+Signal processing and machine learning that help optical sensors remain accurate and useful outside tightly controlled laboratory conditions.

-For publications and citation information, visit my [Google Scholar profile](https://scholar.google.com/citations?user=30SoXSkAAAAJ&hl=en).
+Explore my [projects](/projects/) for current research and prototypes, or visit my [Google Scholar profile](https://scholar.google.com/citations?user=30SoXSkAAAAJ&hl=en) for publications and citation information.